Zeekb/umascanner/README.md

 ## Step -1: [Optional] Add my data for the program before running your own

-If you want to play with my runner data in your program, before doing anything, change the `all-runners_Zeek.csv` file in the `data` folder to `all-runners.csv`.
+If you want to play with my runner data in your program to see what you can dowith it, before doing anything, change the `all-runners_Zeek.csv` file in the `data` folder to `all-runners.csv`.
-I kept it in so people can play with the **Analyzer** (Described below) without putting in their own screenshots.
+I kept it in so people can play with the **Analyzer** (Described below) without putting in their own screenshots or needing to complete steps 1a, 2 or 3.
+Skip to step 4 after completing step 1b.

 ---